 There are 2 variants of the solution depending on the way the local NEF receives MnS output from MnS producer:

-- Variant relying on local NEF interrogating the MnS producer forusage of MDT tracing, see clause 6.42.1.2
+- Variant relying on local NEF interrogating the MnS producer for usage of MDT tracing, see clause 6.42.1.2;

-- Variant relying on local NEF interrogating the MnS producer for NG RAN
+- Variant relying on local NEF interrogating the MnS producer for NG RAN.

 These 2 variants differ on the way the local NEF interacts with NG RAN as a MnS consumer of OAM information from NG RAN

-NOTE: It is intended to only have one variant specified in R17.
+NOTE: It is intended to only have one variant specified in Release 17.

 6.42.1.2 Variant relying on usage of MDT tracing

-This variant relies on usage of Rel-16 defined MDT tracing
+This variant relies on usage of Rel-16 defined MDT tracing.

 A In high level step 4 of 6.42.1.1, the EC AF:

-a) configures the local NEF to invoke MnS provided by a Trace Collection Entity (that is to receive tracing output from NG RAN), and then to deliver the collected information to the APP after proper filtering of the information; this step (interface from central NEF to local NEF) is in scope of SA WG2 and will require CT groups to define an API
+a) configures the local NEF to invoke MnS provided by a Trace Collection Entity (that is to receive tracing output from NG RAN), and then to deliver the collected information to the APP after proper filtering of the information; this step (interface from central NEF to local NEF) is in scope of SA WG2 and will require CT groups to define an API;